haseebanwar/create-react-pkg/README.md

 ### Configure Supported Browsers

 Create React Package uses [Browserslist](https://github.com/browserslist/browserslist) to target a broad range of browsers.
-By default, the generated project includes Browserslist configuration in package.json.
+By default, the generated project includes the following Browserslist configuration in package.json.

 ```json
 "browserslist": {